jmoeller/itu-dungeongenerator-labsession/README.md

 The three points are then positioned. *A* on the first available floor tile, *C* on the last available floor tile, while *B* is placed on a random floor tile inbetween.
 If there is no path from *A* to *B* to *C* the dungeon is invalid and its fitness is *-1*.
 Otherwise the fitness is the pathlength.
+The pathlength is found with A\*.

 ## Evolution